SCOTT-HAMILTON/llvm-project/llvm/docs/CommandGuide/llvm-profdata.rst

 .. option:: -value-cutoff=n

- Show only those functions whose max count values are greater or equal to ``n``.
+ Show only those functions whose max count value is greater or equal to ``n``.
  By default, the value-cutoff is set to 0.

 .. option:: -list-below-cutoff

- Only output names of functions whose max count value are below the cutoff value.
+ Only output names of functions whose max count value is below the cutoff value.

 .. option:: -showcs